Patseroni/Assignment-2_Startpage-Escape-Rooms/filterTest-protocol.md

 # Test Case C: Type None
 1. Browse to the page
+2. Click the button "Filter Challenges"
-2. Do Test Case A and B without reloading page
+3. Do Test Case A and B without reloading page
-3. Uncheck "include onsite challenges" checkbox and "include online challenges" checkbox
+4. Uncheck "include onsite challenges" checkbox and "include online challenges" checkbox

 Expected:
 * Both Test Case A and B should display as before